This poem first appeared in the Civil and Military Gazette, February 9th, 1886.

 Kipling would, of course, also know well the words of the hymn “O God, our help in ages past” – “Before the hills in order stood”.
 [A.W.]

-[Line 8] He had no seat worth mentioning to ‘have a good seat’ was a prerequisite for good horsemanship: it meant to be at home in the saddle, well-balanced and erect.
+[Line 8] He had no seat worth mentioning: To ‘have a good seat’ was a prerequisite for good horsemanship: it meant being at home in the saddle, well-balanced and erect.
 Infantry officers rode as well as marching with their men.
 [A.W.]

 We have quoted the description in full because the reference to this tree confirms and reinforces the Indian setting of the poem, and will surface again in Kipling’s works, notably in the title of his 1890 collection of stories, Wee Willie Winkie: Under the Deodars.